CyberSkyline/schools/README.md

 3. Run `node download_cae_schools.js` to get all CAE designation data
 4. Run the `create_list.js` script with the InstitutionCampus.csv data from step 2

+### Contributing College Logos

+All logos should be placed in the `us_colleges_list/logos/` directory in the filename format: `id_school_name.svg`.
+For example, `112093_university_of_hawaii_west_oahu.svg` is an acceptable filename where `112093` is the Department of Education DAPIP ID for the University of Hawaii West Oahu.
+SVG file format is highly encouraged, if no SVG file is available, a high quality PNG is also acceptable.
+For PNG files, please make sure it is no larger than 1000px in width or height and make sure to compress the PNG via tools such as https://compresspng.com

+Logos files are for reference and are solely owned by their respective owners.
+If the copyright owner does not wish for their logo file to be included in this repository, you may open an issue to request for removal.

 ### Obtaining High School Data

 Inside the `us_highschools_list` directory: